 Restrictions on Pass/Fail Courses

-Courses placed on Pass/Fail do not satisfy the General Education Requirement, the major or related requirements, the skill requirements, the minor requirements, or any school or college course requirement.
+Courses placed on Pass/Fail may only be used as electives; they may not be used to satisfy the General Education Requirement, the major or related requirements, the skill requirements, the minor requirements, or any school or college course requirement.
 Pass/Fail credits may not be acceptable when a student changes majors or schools within the University.
 Pass/Fail credits may not be transferable to another institution.

 Students working on a degree at another institution need written approval from their dean, or other official, at the other institution to place a course on Pass/Fail.